-205B.
+205A.
 PRINCIPLES OF AGRONOMIC EXPERIMENTATION.
 Elective, first semester.
-Class work, two hours; laboratory, three hours.
-Three semester credits.
+Class work, two hours.
+Two semester credits.
 Prerequisites: Agron.
 109 and 133.
 Professor Salmon.

 A discussion of the principles of experimentation in general is followed by their application to agronomic problems.
 Important contributions to agronomic science are studied from the historical viewpoint.
-Laboratory charge, \$2.50.

 206. AGRONOMY SEMINAR.
 Elective, second semester.
 Class work, one hour.
 One semester credit.
 Prerequisites: Agron.
 109 and 133.
-Professor Throckmorton.
+Professor Call.